karamo/McAdvChat/README.md

 # McApp initial release with draft install guide server components and webapp directory
-McApp is a single page, client rendered web application.
-It should run on every browser out there, but you never know.
+McApp is a single page, client rendered, web application.
+It should run on every modern browser out there, but you never know.
 Settings get stored in your browser.
-If you delete your browser cache, you need to setup the connection parameters again.
+If you delete your browser cache, everything is reset.

-Everything is rendered on the client, the raspberry pi is only sending and receiving UDP LoRa and TCP web traffic.
+Rendering  on the client, the Raspberry Pi is only sending and receiving UDP LoRa and TCP web traffic.
-- No LightSQL, no PHP, just static web pages
+- No LightSQL - we have an SD Card that does not handle well constant writes
+- no PHP as this means, we need page reloads which is slow and not so elegant in 2025, just static web page is retrieved once
-- On initial page load, a memory dump from the UDP proxy gets sent to the browser.
+- On initial page load, a dump from the UDP proxy gets sent to your browser.
 So every time you refresh your browser, you get a fresh reload.

 # McAdvChat - CI/CD Pipeline – Lightweight GitHub-Driven Deployment